Plan USA: Child sponsorship

-Plan's child sponsorship program links each sponsor to an individual child in one of more than 40 countries where Plan International has sponsorship programming.
+Plan's child sponsorship program links each sponsor to an individual child in countries where Plan International has sponsorship programming.
 Sponsors contribute money and have an opportunity to correspond with the child and his or her family.
-Donations are not given directly to the child but are used to support projects for entire communities.
+Donations are not given directly to the child but are used to support community programs.

 New York Times columnist Nicholas Kristof visited a child he sponsored in the Dominican Republic, a trip he wrote about in one of his columns while pointing out the benefits of child sponsorship programs.

 The effectiveness of the program was studied by RMIT University through an analysis "Changing Lives: An Analysis of Child Sponsorship Data".
-It looked at more than 12 million surveys from 2.7 million sponsored children over several years, finding that more children attend school in sponsored communities than in non-sponsored communities, that school attendance rises every year the program works in a community and most children have greater access to improved water and sanitation.
+It reviewed survey data from millions of sponsored children over several years and reported finding that more children attend school in sponsored communities than in non-sponsored communities, that school attendance rises every year the program works in a community and most children have greater access to improved water and sanitation.